ryanstsao/Not-Fruit-Ninja/README.md

 # Not Fruit Ninja

-It's a game.
+It's a game that isn't Fruit Ninja.
 That's it.